Learn to sail: Sailing license, basics & costs 2026

 How does the accommodation work during the course?

-What happens after the certificate?
-Can I...
-Coastal Skipper or Yachtmaster Connect?
+What are the next steps after obtaining the license?
+Can I then pursue the Coastal Skipper or Yachtmaster certifications?

-Yes — the RYA course chain builds logically upon itself: Day Skipper → Coastal Skipper → Yachtmaster Offshore → Yachtmaster Ocean.
-Directly after the Day Skipper course, you can Collecting nautical miles (approx. 800 for Coastal Skipper, 2,500 for Yachtmaster), complete night sailings and register for the Coastal Skipper course — usually 1-2 seasons later.
-Yachtmaster is demanding (navigation, exam with an RYA examiner) and opens up commercial charter options.
+Yes — the RYA certification chain builds logically upon itself: Day Skipper → Coastal Skipper → Yachtmaster Offshore → Yachtmaster Ocean.
+Immediately after completing the Day Skipper course, you can log sea miles (approx. 800 for Coastal Skipper, 2,500 for Yachtmaster), complete night passages, and register for the Coastal Skipper course — usually 1-2 seasons later.
+The Yachtmaster qualification is demanding (navigation, exam with an RYA examiner) and opens up commercial charter options.

 My conclusion